DecisionNerd/global_names/README.md

 ## Overview

-NameDatabases is a comprehensive collection of human names from various countries along with Python tools to facilitate their use in applications.
-This repository aims to provide a reliable and extensive dataset of names for use in synthetic data generation, machine learning, and testing.

-This project is a fork of Matthew Hager (smashew)'s text databases of last names from various countries.
-We extend our gratitude to Matthew for his foundational work on this project before 2013.
+This repository contains a collection of name datasets gathered from multiple sources, including government records, historical documents, and public databases.
+The data has been cleaned, standardized, and organized to facilitate easy use in data science projects, demographic studies, and name-related research.

 ## Features